Tong Church 2020 appeal

 On a fine day, it is a favourite spot for cyclists to picnic, for treasure-hunters to stop by to “tick off” Little Nell’s grave, or for researching the ancestors.
 And we want to keep it so with a commitment to have the church open every day till late afternoon.

-By the year 2020, we would like the church to be a place not only for inspiration, reflection, worship, learning... but also a comfortable and welcoming place to visit, to celebrate and to linger and appreciate its uniqueness.
+We would like the church to be a place not only for inspiration, reflection, worship, learning... but also a comfortable and welcoming place to visit, to celebrate and to linger and appreciate its uniqueness.

 Important Improvements to Facilities

 Twenty-first century improvements are required to ensure the church will continue to be used as a place of worship and a warm & welcoming focal point for the local community: